dmolin/tash/README.markdown

 #### Requiring an event before usage ####

-To declare what event are we going to deal with, we have to execute this line of code:
+In our page, first we have to declare what event are we going to deal with:

     tash.events.require( "eventName" );